isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+High Pressure Rotating Head

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-- Should be able to service the chemical, petrochemical or pharmaceutical industry (e.g. ATEX certified or equivalent certification indicating it is explosion proof)
-- Other components and extensions can be supported at the evaluator's discretion (e.g. nozzle extensions, rotation monitoring sensor)
+General Engineering Services Equipment

 ### Contact Information
 N.A.